jmcvaughn/ansible-arch/INSTALL.md

 ## For Nvidia systems: blacklist nouveau
-If specified, ansible-arch installs the proprietary Nvidia driver---my system runs Maxwell cards, for which features and performance is currently poor for the `nouveau` driver. `nouveau` causes `lspci`, and thus Ansible, to get stuck while gathering facts.
+If specified, ansible-arch installs the proprietary Nvidia driver---my system runs Maxwell cards, for which features and performance are currently poor for the `nouveau` driver. `nouveau` causes `lspci`, and thus Ansible, to get stuck while gathering facts.
 Run the following to blacklist `nouveau`:
 ```
 # echo blacklist nouveau > /mnt/etc/modprobe.d/blacklist.conf
 ```